MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cwinapp-class.md

 ### <a name="remarks"></a>Açıklamalar

-Önceden tanımlanmış Windows [](#loadoemicon) simgelerine erişmek için veyaLoadOEMIconmemberişlevini`LoadStandardIcon` kullanın.
+Önceden tanımlanmış Windows simgelerine erişmek için `LoadStandardIcon` veya [LoadOEMIcon](#loadoemicon) member işlevini kullanın.

 ##  <a name="loadstdprofilesettings"></a>CWinApp:: LoadStdProfileSettings